How do teachers differentiate instruction?

 In a traditional classroom, it is often the case that students with the greatest ability easily achieve the top grades with little effort, while students who struggle often receive poor or failing grades even if they have worked hard and shown great improvement.
 This frequently results in the top students not applying themselves because they can easily master the work with little or no effort and in the struggling students giving up because no amount of effort will lead to success.

 When they assign grades, teachers should keep several principles in mind.
 First, teachers should understand that an assessment is a means of collecting information about their students and that every assessment does not have to be graded.
 Second, grades should be based on a student’s performance in relation to grade-level standards.
 Next, as mentioned above, grades should only reflect student achievement, not student growth or habits.
 Finally, students should be graded against established criteria and not in relation to the performance of their peers.
 In addition to these principles, teachers should consider practices related to grading.
-Click on each item in the table below to learn more about how to address it in a differentiated classroom.
+Click on each item below to learn more about how to address it in a differentiated classroom.

 The primary purpose of preassessments and formative assessments is to guide instruction.
 Preassessments and homework should never be graded.
 Formative assessments should rarely be graded, and only when students are informed ahead of time.
 The reason for this is that, if teachers grade these types of assessments early in the grading cycle, some students’ grade averages will be lowered because they are unable to perform well on a task that they have just been introduced to.
 Instead, summative assessments should be graded to determine whether students have mastered the content.